coryodaniel/ingestor/README.md

 continually import changing data from EAN and Geonames.

-Great for parsing JSON, XML, CSV and plaint text into ActiveRecord, if you need to scrape HTML I suggest [klepto](http://github.com/coryodaniel/klepto)
+Great for parsing JSON, XML, CSV and plaint text into ActiveRecord, if you need to scrape HTML into ActiveRecord check out [klepto](http://github.com/coryodaniel/klepto).

 ## Installation